hudson-and-thames/mlfinlab/docs/source/implementations/labeling_matrix_flags.rst

 detail.

-A bull flag occurs when a stock's price rapidly increases, followed by a downwards trending consolidation period, followed by a breakout increase in price legitimizing and increasing on the original increase.
+A bull flag occurs when a stock's price rapidly increases, followed by a downwards trending consolidation period, followed by a breakout increase in price confirming the original increase.
 As defined, "A bull flag pattern is a horizontal or downward sloping flag of consolidation followed by a sharp rise in the positive direction, the breakout."
 [Leigh et al. 2002].
 Being able to identify the early stages of the breakout process can lead to a profitable strategy of buying the breakout and then selling some number of days later, when the price has theoretically stabilized again.